metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 The Texans simply cannot contain runs to the outside.
 Fascinating.
 Their linebackers are so slow.
 How did the Jaguars lose to these chumps again?

+That being said, I think home field advantage and the fact that the Texans seem to have a habit of dying in the fourth quarter ultimately decided things here from a spread perspective.

 ***

 ## Packers @ Washington